dschuurman/pi-lights/README.md

 ## Dependencies

-This project relies heavily on the [pytradfri](https://github.com/home-assistant-libs/pytradfri) package.
+This project uses Python 3 and relies heavily on the [pytradfri](https://github.com/home-assistant-libs/pytradfri) package.
 Other dependencies include astral, configparser, and flask.
-These packages can be installed as follows:
+These packages can all be installed from the command line as follows:
 ```
 $ pip3 install pytradfri astral configparser flask
 ```